You have probably heard of PMS and if you menstruate you have probably also experienced it.

 - Eating healthy foods: that are high in protein, such as fish and chicken —or taking supplements if you don't like eating them!
 They will help keep your energy up throughout the day.
 Use caution with caffeine though; too much may cause jitteriness instead of helping with tiredness!

-- Drinking plenty of water: it helps reduce fatigue from dehydration as well as flush out toxins from the body which could cause discomfort.
+- Drinking plenty of water: helps reduce fatigue from dehydration as well as flush out toxins from the body that could cause discomfort.

 How to reduce mood swings during PMS?

 - Exercise regularly: include movement and exercise can help increase endorphins and lift the PMS blues.
 Push yourself to do a workout and you’re guaranteed to feel better after.

 - Supplement with magnesium and B6: Magnesium deficiency can cause a slew of symptoms, like anxiety, depression, and irritability.
 Supplementing with magnesium and B6 could help relieve these symptoms.

 It is important to know about the common symptoms of PMS and how you can reduce them.